The Celtic tree of life and its symbol is featured in nearly all forms of history and religion.

-- The Celts believed that their enemies would be rendered powerless if their sacred tree was cut down.
+- The Celts believed their enemies would be rendered powerless if their sacred tree were cut down.

 - The Celts derived the meaning of rebirth from the seasonal changes they would see each tree go through(Summer to Winter and so on).